pol-yap/java-filmorate/README.md

 ## Features
 - Users can add other users as friends.
-- Then Users can get movie recommendations based on their friends' ratings
+- Then users can get movie recommendations based on their friends' ratings

 ## Requirements
 - JDK 11